TaiwoEnoch/capstone_project/README.md

 ## 🙏 Acknowledgments <a name="https://www.behance.net/adagio07"></a>

+I will like to acknowledge Cindy Shin for the great job.

 I would like to thank Microverse for this great opportunity of assisting young people to grow their software development skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>